-My art career has developed over the years from a series of happy accidents.
+My art career has developed over many years from a series of happy accidents.
 Without any formal training, I worked for 20 years as a freelance botanical illustrator, preparing pen and ink drawings for botanical textbooks.
-Then, in 1980, I began to paint seriously.
-I have always liked the translucency of watercolour, and my love of plants naturally led me to choose these as my favourite subjects.
+Then, about 40 years ago (!), I began to paint - in watercolour, as I have always liked the translucency of this medium.
+And my love of plants naturally led me to choose these as my favourite subjects, as well as local landscapes - with lots of plants in them!

-Georgia O’Keeffe, a painter whose work I admire enormously, once wrote “When you take a flower in your hand and really look at it, it’s your world for the moment.
+I am endlessly fascinated by the beauty and incredible diversity of plant forms, and I try to express this wonder in my paintings by varying my style and technique, according to how I feel about each particular subject.
+Georgia O’Keeffe, an artist whose work I admire greatly, once wrote “When you take a flower in your hand and really look at it, it’s your world for the moment.
 I want to give that world to someone else”.
 That says it all!